Chicago Weather: Up to 8 inches of snow forecast to fall on area beginning Monday afternoon

 Snow began moving in from the southwest Monday afternoon and is expected to pick up intensity through the evening hours, ABC7 meteorologist Larry Mowry said.

-Snow is slated to hit the city between 5 p.m. and 7 p.m. and the northern suburbs may not see any snow until 7 p.m.
+Snow is slated to hit the city between 5 p.m. and 7 p.m.
+The northern suburbs may not see any snow until 7 p.m.

+The heaviest snow will likely be between 7 p.m. and midnight, where snowfall rates could approach an inch per hour.

 SEE ALSO | Chicago Area School Closings